What is the difference between a D.W.I. and a D.U.I.?

 Occupational Driver License (Laredo, Texas):

-A person who has been arrested for a D.W.I./D.U.I. or has refused to provide a breath specimen to an officer who has asked the person suspected of D.W.I./D.U.I. may have the Texas driver’s license suspended.
+A person who has been arrested for a D.W.I./D.U.I. or has refused to provide a breath specimen to an officer who has asked the person suspected of D.W.I./D.U.I., may have their Texas driver’s license suspended.
 However, the person can go before a Court to ask for an occupational driver’s license.
 The occupational driver’s license allows the person to drive for purposes of employment and to drive to and from work.
 Criminal Defense Lawyer Roberto Balli has fought to get his client’s occupational driver’s licenses in Laredo, Texas.